 With only one active runway and a terminal equipped with four jet bridges, the aeral of SXM is not that big.
 But for all that, the apron is totally cramped and full with biz jets in all sizes, from the smaller Cessna Citation up to the huge BBJ or Gulfstream.
 The airport is compared with other airports in the Carribean one of the bigger ones, has a nice variety of airlines and offers a huge number of movements with a lot of connections to other surrounding islands.

 The traffic is dominated by business jets in all sizes and the small regional airlines like Winair or Windward Express, which operating a shuttle service between SXM and the island of Saint Barthelemy.
-Thereafter you will see a lot of airlines from the USA like United, Delta, AA/US, Spirit and Jetblue.
-KLM use the A330 (no longer the 747) for its flights to/from Amsterdam whilst AF takes the A340 to and from CDG.
+There after you will see a lot of airlines from the USA like United, Delta, American Airlines, Spirit, Jetblue and Frontier.
+KLM use the A330 (no longer the 747) for its flights to/from Amsterdam whilst AF takes the A330 to and from Paris.
 Corsair and Air Caraïbes using heavy equipment too for their flights to France.
-Amerijet operates a 727 freighter service from MIA, so you get some rare equipment too.
-The morning is a bit quiet and the bigger stuff begins to arrive at noon.
+Amerijet operates a Boeing 767 freighter service from MIA.
+The morning is a bit quiet and the bigger stuff begins to arrive in the afternoon.
 There are many movements at this airport, especially from the smaller props which are flying frequently between SXM and SBH so it is not becoming boring.

 |Restrooms||Sunset Beach Bar at Spot 1 or inside the terminal.|